Every local body of believers need to have a Disaster Response Plan designed to ensure everyone is cared for during and after a dangerous event.

 Is your church prepared for the unthinkable?
 Are you ready to discuss actions that can be taken before, during, and after an incident to reduce the impact on property and any loss of life?
 If so, I encourage your church to develop an EOP.

 Disasters disrupt hundreds of thousands of lives every year.
 Each disaster has lasting effects, both to people and property.
-If a disaster occurs in your community, government and local and other disaster-relief organizations will try to help you, but you need to be ready as well.
+If a disaster occurs in your community, government, local and other disaster-relief organizations will try to help you but you need to be ready as well.